0xPolygonHermez/goldilocks/README_CONSTRAINTS.md

 ## EXAMPLE :

-./constr_eval ./constr/test_ast.json 10
+./constr_eval ./constr/q_polynomial.json 10

-This ejecution will evaluate the constraints of the test_ast.json in a trace of 1024 rows and will output the hash of the resultant matrix.
+This ejecution will evaluate the expressions q_polynomial.json in a trace of 1024 rows and will output the hash of the resultant matrix.

-## IMPORTANT about AST inputs:

-Still need to check the AST files generated, please use by now:
-* test_ast.json (small example)
-* q_polynomial.json (large real case)

 ## NOTE:
 This implementation is not focused in performance!